christinezosche/christinezosche.github.io/_posts/2020-06-05-cli_project_notes_using_class_variables.markdown

 ![](https://i.imgur.com/5Oixowsl.png)

-Finally, I rewrote the "normal_exit" method to utilize the @@sorted_house variable.
+Finally, I rewrote the "normal_exit" method to utilize the @sorted_house variable.

 ![](https://i.imgur.com/fN0Rmn8m.png)

 Voila!
-Now, the user’s sorted house is stored in the @@sorted_house CLI class variable, accessible to all methods within the CLI class.
-If we instantiate a new CLI instance and run the “sort” method, @@sorted_house will change to whatever house this new user is sorted into.
+Now, the user’s sorted house is stored in the @sorted_house CLI instance variable, accessible to all methods within the CLI object.
+If we instantiate a new CLI instance and run the “sort” method, @sorted_house will change to whatever house this new user is sorted into.

 ![](https://i.imgur.com/jlUHyQCl.png)